mpenning/ciscoconfparse/README.rst

 Pre-requisites
 ==============

-As of version 1.3.30, ciscoconfparse_ requires Python versions 2.7 or 3.4+
+As of version 1.3.31, ciscoconfparse_ requires Python versions 2.7 or 3.4+
 (note: version 3.7.0 has a bug - ref Github issue #117, but version 3.7.1 works); the OS should not matter.
-If you want to run it under a Python virtualenv_, it's been heavily tested in that environment as well.

 .. _Installation: